 For this you get the full set of cloning features, including the ability to copy to a smaller-capacity drive.
 One way it does this is by excluding certain files if there's not enough space, which saves you the job of slimming down the contents of your old disk manually.

 Drive Copy also supports cloning to virtual machines so you can work with older apps which aren’t supported in Windows 10.
+Visit the Drive Copy Professional page to find out more about this impressive software.

-Find out more about Drive Copy Professional.
 Annoyingly, you can't easily buy a standalone copy, as Paragon's website will direct you to the more expensive Hard Disk Manager 17 when you click the Buy Now button, but it is obtainable by contacting Paragon Support.

-Macrium Reflect Free v7
+Macrium Reflect 7

 Like EaseUS below, Macrium isn’t specifically a cloning utility, but it does offer good cloning features even in the free version.